WilliamLu0211/ChallengerNunu/README.md

 ### Conclusions
 When we graphed the data, the graphs for the best and average cases both resembled horizontally dilated nlogn graphs, where the best case was more stretched out and flat.
-Our graph for the worst case resembled a horizontally dilated n^2 graphs.
+Our graph for the worst case resembled a horizontally dilated n^2 graph.

 From this we concluded that our hypothesis was correct.